AudricWannaz/AbbreviationsGreekDocumentaryPapyri/README.md

 1. the script "fromDukeNlp2parquet.ipynb" explains how the Duke-NLP dataset was preprocessed to fit the paper's needs

 2. the script "AbbreviationsInGreekDocumentaryPapyri.ipynb" is a digital extension of the paper and follows the paper's structure

+3. the streamlit app hosted here: https://huggingface.co/spaces/AudricWannaz/AbbreviationsGreekDocumentaryPapyri is a more user friendly version of 2.